-- Store deferasirox tablets at 20° to 25°C (68° to 77°F). - Keep the bottle closed tightly and away from moisture.

-Keep deferasirox tablets and all medicines out of the reach of children.
+- Store deferasirox tablets at 20° to 25°C (68° to 77°F). - Keep the bottle closed tightly and away from moisture. - Deferasirox tablets come in a child-resistant package. - Keep deferasirox tablets and all medicines out of the reach of children.